 Business plan guide: How to get started

 Use this exercise to gather some of the most important information.
-Then follow this traditional business plan guide to expand your plan and add more detailed information.
+When you're ready to put an outline together, follow our standard business plan template (PDF) and use this business plan example to use as a guide as you fill in your outline.
 Once your outline is finalized, you can share it with business partners, investors or banks as a tool to promote your concept.

 - Vision: Your vision statement sets the stage for everything you hope your business will accomplish going forward.
 Let yourself dream, pinpointing the ideas that will keep you inspired and motivated when you hit a bump in the road.